almoglev/AgiLion/README.md

 # AgiLion

-AgiLion is a ticket support system, where you can sign in, ask a question, view all your tickets and of course- get help from the staff!<br />
+AgiLion is a ticket support system, where you can sign in, ask questions, write notes, view all your tickets and of course- get help from the support staff!<br />
 It's a hands-on MERN project I developed while self-learning the course [React Front To Back 2022](https://www.udemy.com/course/react-front-to-back-2022/) by Brad Traversy on Udemy.<br /><br />
 👉 [Click here]() for live demo!<br /><br />
 The project contains all the fundamentals needed to create a MERN Stack Project (MongoDB, ExpressJS, React, NodeJS), including: